Vicente118/ft_malloc/README.md

 ## Overview

-FT_MALLOC is a custom heap allocator written in C that re-implements the standard allocation API: malloc, realloc, and free.
+ft_malloc is a custom heap allocator written in C that re-implements the standard allocation API: malloc, realloc, and free.
 Instead of relying on the system allocator, it manages memory directly using the mmap and munmap system calls and exposes debugging helpers to visualize the heap.

 Design at a glance:
 - Memory is grouped into zones of three classes: